AimableHonorable/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * Print whole content of a file
 * Display 10 last  lines of a file
 * Display 10 first lines of a file
+* Display the third line of a file